mongodb/laravel-mongodb/README.md

 An Eloquent model and Query builder with support for MongoDB, inspired by LMongo, but using the original Laravel methods. *This library extends the original Laravel classes, so it uses exactly the same methods.*

+### Upgrading from v1

+In this new version, embedded documents are no longer saved to the parent model using an attribute with a leading `_`.
+If you have a relation like `embedsMany('Book')`, these books are now stored under `$model['books']` instead of `$model['_books']`.
+This was changed so that embedded relations are less confusing for new developers.

+If you want to upgrade to this new version, without having to change all your existing database objects, you can modify your relations to use a local key including the underscore:

+    $this->embedsMany('Book', '_books');

 Installation
 ------------